aiyyoi/ADB-Project-3/README.md

 ## Internal Design
-**MainScript.py** : The main script starts by parsing input arguments: URL of the dataset, support and confidence threshold value for Apriori algorithm implementation, and delegates to **LargeItemsetGenerator** class.
+**MainScript.py** : The main script starts by parsing input arguments: URL of the dataset, support and confidence threshold value for Apriori algorithm implementation, and delegates to **Apriori** class.
 It then takes the returned large itemsets and extracts the final, high-confidence association rules from them.
 This is done as described in the reference paper on the Apriori Algorithm.
 Every subset a of every large itemset l is considered and those subsets with support(l)/support(a) > minconf are output as high confidence rules a => (l-a).
 Since we only wanted rules with one item on the right, we did not consider subsets for which (l-a) is larger than on element.

 **MemberClass** : This wrapper class is used to hold the large item sets and their corresponding support count values.
 The objects of this class have two attributes
 1. A list that holds the items belonging to the itemset.
 2. An integer denoting the absolute support count of this itemset.

-**LargeItemsetGenerator** :  #TODO
+**LargeItemsetGenerator** : This class essentially is a high pass filter that takes in candidate itemsets and output collection of the members that have minimum support.
+The implementation takes care of generation process in one iteration.

-**CandidateItemsetGenerator** : #TODO
+**CandidateItemsetGenerator** : This class takes in large itemsets from last iteration of *k* and generate all possible candidate itemsets for **LargeItemsetGenerator** as in [1].
+The implementation takes care of generation process in one iteration.

-**Apriori.py** : #TODO
+**Apriori.py** : The main logic of Apriori algorithm.
+It iterates from *k=1* till no more large itemsets can be found.
+Each iteration has two steps: generate candidates at *k* with **CandidateItemsetGenerator** and generate large itemsets through **LargeItemsetGenerator** and append to results.

-## Interesting Parameters and REsults
+## Interesting Parameters and Results
 An interesting set of parameters used is as follows:
 Minimum support : 0.05
 Minimum confidence : 0.8